Liquid vs. Solid, Bar vs. Pump: Are some soaps cleaner than others?

 Myth #3: Liquid soap bottles are easy to recycle

 You can’t just toss liquid soap bottles in the recycling bin.
 Compared to packaging-free bar soap which simply melts away as you use it, recycling liquid soap containers requires more work.
 First, you have to completely rinse out the bottle, because leftover residue makes it harder to break down and be turned into new plastic.
-The pump needs to be removed and thrown away, since it can’t be recycled at all.
-If you want an eco-friendlier option, our shower gels are made from recycled plastic bottles and come with a regular, recyclable cap rather than a pump.
+And the pump needs to be removed and thrown away since it can’t be recycled at all.
+If you want an eco-friendlier option, our shower gels are made from recycled plastic bottles and come with a recyclable cap rather than a pump.

 Myth #4: Soap dries out your skin

-Sure, some soaps are loaded with harsh chemicals that strip skin of natural oils, along with dirt and grime, but our soaps are packed with a healthy dose of skin-softening ingredients like the aloe and honey found in bestseller Honey I Washed The Kids.
+Sure, some soaps are loaded with harsh chemicals that strip skin of natural oils, along with dirt and grime, but our soaps are packed with a healthy dose of skin-softening ingredients.
+Look for hydrating, soothing ingredients like the aloe and honey found in bestseller Honey I Washed The Kids or the coconut oil and lavender of Sleepy.
 Many are also blended with fragrant and nourishing essential oils to keep skin hydrated, as well as fresh and clean.

 Myth #5: Soap bars leave a mess

 Not sure where to store your soap to keep your bathroom clean and uncluttered between washes?
-We recommend giving soap a quick rinse when you’re done with it, and letting it drain in a dish rather than letting it wade in a puddle at the edge of your tub.
-You could even use some of our prettiest soaps to dress up your bathroom counter – from the floral perfection of Ro's Argan to the scrubby serenity of Sea Vegetable.
+We recommend giving soap a quick rinse when you’re done, and letting it drain in a dish rather than letting it wade in a puddle at the edge of your tub.
+You could even use some of our prettiest soaps to dress up your bathroom counter—from the floral perfection of Ro's Argan to the scrubby serenity of Sea Vegetable.